EDUCBA Logo

 Statistics in Excel 2-5

-We can also be very interested in knowing the degree to which the data points are deviating from our data.
-We can find out the Standard Deviation, which gives us a good idea about the spread of the data.
+We can also keenly understand how much the data points deviate from our data.
+We can find the Standard Deviation, which gives us a good idea about the spread of the data.
 It is very easy to calculate Standard Deviation under Excel.
 We have two functions to achieve the result.

 STDEV.P and STDEV.S.
 STDEV.P works well when you have an entire population to cover, and STDEV.S is the one that can be used to figure out the Standard Deviation for a sample.
 Follow the steps below to be able to find the standard deviation.